You’re Always Working

-You might think that being able to fire off work emails in the middle of the night makes you extra productive, but you’re wrong.
-Being constantly connected to work makes you less productive during the work day; after all, if you don’t finish a task at the office, no worries, you can just do it on your phone later…
+You might think that being able to fire off work emails in the middle of the night makes you extra productive.
+But I suppose you might be wrong.
+Being constantly connected to work makes you less effective during the work day.
+After all, If you don’t finish a task at the office.
+No worries, you can do it on your phone later.

-Email is particularly bad for your productivity because it masquerades itself as work.
+Email is nasty for your productivity because it masquerades itself as work.
 Why not take a break and answer some emails?
-You’re still technically working!
-Add in a push notification every time you get a new email and…well…
+You’re are technically working!
+Add a push notification every time you get a new email.

 Did you know that Internet usage affects your memory?
-When you know that the answer to a question is just a Google search away, there’s no reason for you to remember what the answer actually is.
+When you know that the answer to a question is just a search away.
+There’s no reason for you to remember what the answer actually is.
 And thanks to your smartphone, you have the Internet everywhere.

-You probably thought that freemium games that force you to wait between turns are perfect.
-After all, they can’t kill your productivity too much, since a hiatus is basically built in.
-Yeah, that would work if you played just one freemium game, but you play 15—and by the time you’re done with the 15th, the first one is ready to go again!
+You probably thought freemium games that force you to wait between turns are perfect.
+After all, they can’t kill your productivity too much since a hiatus is basically built in.
+Yeah, that would work if you played just one freemium game.
+But you play 15, and by the time you’re done with the 15th.
+The first one is ready to go again!

-Trying to do many things at once doesn’t make you more efficient, it just makes you bad at all of those things.
+Trying to do many things at once doesn’t make you efficient.
+It just makes you bad at all of those things.
 Driving and texting?
 Bad.
-Texting and working?
+Texting working?
 Bad.
-Driving and working?
-Probably bad, unless you’re a truck driver.
+Driving working?
+Probably bad unless you’re a truck driver.

 Teachers say that technology is affecting students’ attention span.
-Namely, smartphones and other distractions are making it difficult for kids to focus, communicate, and think critically.
-You may not be a kid, but your phone is almost certainly also affecting your attention span, too.
+Namely, smartphones, and other distractions are making it difficult for kids to focus, communicate, think critically.
+You may not be a kid, but your phone is affecting your attention span.